 Several common conditions can cause a vehicle to fail an emissions test.
 Such as: levels of hydrocarbons are too high in the vehicle’s tailpipe emissions; levels of carbon monoxide are too high in the vehicle’s tailpipe emissions; an emissions control device is missing or not functioning properly; the vehicle’s exhaust has too many holes, preventing a constant, testable flow; the vehicle is not safe for testing.

 My car didn’t pass the TSI test.
 What should I do?

 In most cases, the vehicle needs to be repaired.
 If you take the vehicle to a repair shop, bring the vehicle inspection report (VIR) you received from the testing station.
 Various mechanical issues can lead to emissions problems: excessive amounts of hydrocarbons and/or carbon monoxide can be caused by problems with the ignition system, the air/fuel mixture, or other engine issues; missing or defective emissions control devices will need to be repaired or replaced; blue smoke can indicate that engine oil is being burned in the combustion chamber.
 Black smoke can indicate that the fuel mixture is overly rich.

 I think my vehicle will fail, so what good will a test do?

 TSI tests can provide clues about what’s wrong with a vehicle.
 Early repairs of minor problems can prevent more significant problems from developing.
-A failed emissions test is necessary to qualify for a waive
+A failed emissions test prior to repairs is necessary to qualify for a waiver.

 How does the "Check Engine Light" relate to OBD-II?